 1. Time horizon

 The period from now to when you will need to access a significant portion of the money in your account(s) refers to time horizon.
 If you have a longer time horizon to invest, you may choose to be more aggressive with your investments.
-Conversely, someone just a few years from retirement will usually take a more conservative approach.
+On the other hand, someone just a few years from retirement will usually take a more conservative approach.

 2. Investment experience

-New investors are more likely to proceed with caution, as they learn to gauge markets and begin to formulate an investment strategy that doesn’t keep them up at night.
+New investors are more likely to proceed with caution, as they learn to gauge markets and begin to formulate an investment strategy that meets their comfort level.

 3. Your investment objectives